‘TWELVE STORIES OF RUSSIA’ by A. J. Perry: A Review, I Guess

-From his life-altering meeting with a German man on the board of the plane, the seemingly unremarkable finding of the muddied two-kopeck coin — the presence/absence of which in his wallet will quite symbolically mark his fateful decision to finally leave Russia (the point of exhaustion of his mission) — and the 11 encrypted yellow words he is yet to uncover, the reader will follow his each and every step in and outside Russia, his every line, hooked to read on.
+From his life-altering meeting with a German man on the board of the plane, the seemingly unremarkable finding of the muddied two-kopeck coin — the presence/absence of which in his wallet will quite symbolically mark his fateful decision to finally leave Russia (the point of exhaustion of his mission) — and the 11 encrypted yellow words he is yet to uncover, the reader will follow his each and every step in and outside of Russia, his every line, hooked to read on.

 All in all, the reader will most likely find the book most enriching, light and entertaining yet captivating from the very first lines.